geofflane/grails-constraints/README.markdown

 Unless you set the *defaultMessage* static property, then it is a good idea to add an entry to messages.properties with a default format string to show the user if validation fails.

-The default format is: default.invalid.<constraint name>.message
+The default format is: default.invalid.constraintName.message

 ## Apply the Constraint to a domain class ##
 	class Person {